-• Our Senior Management Team comprises the following gender balance 50% female and 50% male and we aim to work on developing Women in Leadership programmes.
+Our Senior Management Team comprises the following gender balance 50% Male and 50% Female and we aim to work on developing Women in Leadership programmes.

 Data collection and evidence-based policy development

 We welcome the opportunity to report on our gender pay gap and have worked collaboratively across the sector to provide a standard and consistent approach to reporting.
 We will work with the LGMA and our colleagues in other local authorities to share learnings and best practice.